VAT

 Q: Is a VAT code identical to one that is an EIN?

-Q: How can I confirm my own company’s VAT numbers?
+Q: How can I confirm my own company’s numbers?

-A: Visit the tax authority in your country’s website and utilize their business lookup tool and VAT verification tool in order to confirm your VAT registration.
+A: Visit the tax authority in your country’s website and utilize their business lookup tool and verification tool in order to confirm your registration.

 Utilizing official tools such as the HMRC Checker and using the EU VIES program and keeping up-to-date about the rules for format by country, you will be able to navigate the VAT process with certainty and understanding.